ablyss74/scripts/archive/certbot_httpd_clear_linux.md

-### Create a easy secure IPv4 HTTPD server on Clear Linux.
+### Create an easy secure IPv4 HTTPD server on Clear Linux.
 Requirements
 ```txt
 Your Domain Registrar Co. needs a custom "A" record that points to your IPv4 IP